mitotic/graphterm/README.rst

 Icon display
 ------------------------------

-Select ``icons`` in the top menu to activate icon display for commands ``gls``.
+Select ``icons`` in the top menu to activate icon display for commands like ``gls``.